perimeterit/node-red-contrib-salesforce/README.md

 /HelloWorldTest
 ```

 The resulting message will depend on the HTTP method and uri.
-Test the example uri given above using the Apex file (HelloWorldTest.apxc) provided in the 'examples' folder.
+Test the example uri given above using the Apex REST example flow file (apexrest.json) and associated Apex file (HelloWorldTest.apxc) provided in the 'examples' folder.